inngest/website/pages/blog/_posts/ai-personalization-and-the-future-of-developer-docs.md

 AI’s here to stay, and more obvious patterns are emerging for how it can help us.
 There are fantastic examples of AI helping us learn already being demonstrated, such as [Supabase's Clippy](https://supabase.com/blog/chatgpt-supabase-docs?ref=inngest), [Astro's Houston](https://houston.astro.build/) and [Dagster's support bot](https://dagster.io/blog/chatgpt-langchain).

-Even specific to just software, personalizing learning experiences will accelerate the pace at which we can build and communicate concepts across the entire community; examples such as this are just the beginning.
+Even specific to just software, personalizing learning experiences will accelerate the pace at which we can build and communicate concepts across the entire community; examples such as this one are just the beginning.

 Make sure to check out Inngest’s offering and see how we might be able to solve your problem today.